Yatika Starr Fields: Indigenous culture

 The use of strong and vibrant colours in his pieces portray the diverse groups of Indigenous people.
 Through Yatika's artworks, he encourages individuals to have an enhanced understanding on indigenous culture because of the way they are misrepresented in society.
 He paints his large murals in Indigenous areas and in places that aren't as wealthy.
 He creates his art in these communities because he wants to brighten these sites with bold colours in order to show the beauty of that specific place.

-Fields wants to give back to the community he came from.
-“I think I’ve only really seen that in the last five years - I’m at an age now that it’s my turn to do that,” says Fields.
-“In your twenties you're still relying on mentors and older artists, but then you get to a point that you say ‘Oh, I’m that artist now.’
-It's in my nature to give back and I'm happy that it's there.
-Any young artist, especially Native artists, as long as they're doing it right - right meaning challenging the perception of the work and working with their community - I want to help because I’ve been fortunate to get where I am today through the help of others.”
+Fields has emphasized the importance of mentorship and community engagement within the Native American art world.
+He has noted that, while he spent his twenties being mentored by older artists, his later career has shifted toward supporting younger artists, citing his philosophy of "giving back" to a community.
+Fields specifically advocates for artists who challenge traditional perceptions of Native American art and maintain active ties to their communities.